 To start, go to App Store Connect and log into your developer account.

 From My Apps, select the app you want to distribute privately.
 This will show you the app’s page on App Store Connect.

 Navigate to App Distribution Methods and select Private — Available as a custom app on Apple Business Manager or Apple School Manager.

-You will then be given an option for fields to enter.
-From the Type dropdown selection, click on Organization ID.
-Using the Organization ID you got from the previous section of this guide, add it to the ID field.
-Then, add the Organization Name.
+You will then be prompted for further details.
+From the Type dropdown menu, select Organization ID.
+Enter the Organization ID you got from the previous section and add your Organization Name.

 And you’re all done!
-You can now submit your custom app for review whenever you want.
+You can now submit your custom app for review when you're ready.

-When your app is approved, it will be available only to users that are a part of your specified organization.
+Once your app is approved, it will be available to users that are a part of your specified organization.

 Redemption codes for direct distribution

 To directly distribute your custom app to people, you will need to generate redemption codes.